 May 12, 2002 - Khalil Greene set the ACC record for career hits with his 367th at Virginia.
 He went on to total 403 hits, second-most in NCAA history.
 In the series, he also went eight straight at-bats with a hit and 13 consecutive plate appearances reaching base safely.
-Head Coach Jack Leggett also won his 800th career game this day.

 June 7-9, 2002 - After sweeping through the Clemson Regional the weekend before, the Tigers fell to Arkansas in the first game of the Clemson Super Regional.
 But the Tigers fought back to win the final two games and advance to Omaha for the 10th time in school history.
-Doug Kingsmore Stadium.

 June 14-21, 2002 - Clemson had its most successful run in the College World Series when it won the first two games over hometown favorite Nebraska and Georgia Tech.
 Against the Cornhuskers, Clemson overcame a 7-2 deficit before rallying to win 11-10.
 Khalil Greene dramatic three-run homer in the seventh inning gave the Tigers the lead late in the game.
 Jeff Baker broke a 10-10 tie with a walkoff double.
 Michael Johnson then went 3-for-3 with a home run in Clemson's eight-run second inning against Georgia Tech, as the Tigers won their second straight game 9-7.
-Clemson then ran into a buzzsaw in South Carolina, falling twice.
-Clemson had defeated the Gamecocks three out of four times in the regular season.
+Clemson ran into a buzzsaw in South Carolina, falling twice.
+Clemson had defeated the Gamecocks three out of four times during the regular season.
 The final game saw Greene start his 269th consecutive game, believed to be an NCAA record.
 He also played in his 272th straight game, or every game he was a Tiger.
 He broke the NCAA record for career doubles (95) during the College World Series as well.

 April 21-24, 2004 - In three games during this span, Clemson won with a walkoff play in all three games.
 On April 21 against Western Carolina, a Catamount error gave the Tigers an 8-7 victory.
-Two days later, Russell Triplett lined a walkoff single to give the Tigers a 2-1 win over N.C.
-State.
+Two days later, Russell Triplett lined a walkoff single to give the Tigers a 2-1 win over NC State.
 Then the following game, Zane Green, who was hitless in his previous 23 at-bats, hit a single to the wall in right-center to give Clemson a 4-3 win over the Wolfpack.

-April 25, 2004 - Clemson's 9-6 win over N.C.
-State gave Head Coach Jack Leggett his 500th win as the Tigers' skipper in just his 11th season in Tigertown.
+April 25, 2004 - Clemson's 9-6 win over NC State gave head coach Jack Leggett his 500th win as the Tigers' skipper in just his 11th season in Tigertown.

 May 12, 2004 - Brad McCann became the eighth Tiger in history to total six hits in a 6-for-6 performance against College of Charleston.
-He also hit two homers, including a grand slam, a double, scored four runs, and had six RBIs.
+He also hit two homers, including a grand slam, a double, scored four runs and had six RBIs.

-June 6, 2004 - Trailing 9-2 and on the verge of having its season end in the Athens (GA) Regional, Clemson rallied for a 10-9 victory at Georgia, capped by Lou Santangelo's grand slam in the seventh.
+June 6, 2004 - Trailing 9-2 and on the verge of having its season end in the Athens (Ga.)
+Regional, Clemson rallied for a 10-9 victory at Georgia, capped by Lou Santangelo's grand slam in the seventh inning.
 The seven-run comeback tied the Tiger record for the biggest deficit overcome to gain victory in an NCAA Tourney game.
 In game-two that day versus the Bulldogs, Clemson led 6-4 entering the ninth.
 But against Tony Sipp, who had been nearly unhittable in the regional, Bobby Felmy and Jason Jacobs hit solo homers to tie the score, then Clint Sammons hit a solo shot in the 10th for the game-winner.

-March 19, 2005 - Kris Harvey hit two home runs and pitched 7.0 scoreless innings of one-hit ball to lead the Tigers to a 9-1 win over #9 North Carolina.
+March 19, 2005 - Kris Harvey hit two home runs and pitched 7.0 scoreless innings of one-hit ball to lead the Tigers to a 9-1 win over No. 9 North Carolina.
 A school-record four times during the 2005 season, he hit a long ball and earned the win on the mound in the same game.

-May 19-21, 2005 - Clemson swept #4 Miami (FL) by a combined score of 30-9 at Doug Kingsmore Stadium.
+May 19-21, 2005 - Clemson swept No. 4 Miami (Fla.) by a combined score of 30-9 at Doug Kingsmore Stadium.
 It was the first time since 2002 that the Hurricanes were swept in a three-game series.
 In game-one, Clemson scored 11 runs in the fourth inning on its way to a 15-5 victory.
 The Tigers handed Cesar Carrillo his first collegiate loss in his 31st career start.
 The next week, the Tigers downed the Hurricanes 9-1 in the ACC Tournament, giving Clemson a 4-0 record against the Hurricanes in their first season in the ACC.

 2005 - Clemson came one win away from a trip to the College World Series.
-The Tigers finished in the top 20 of all three polls, with a high ranking of #13 by Collegiate Baseball.
+The Tigers finished in the top 20 of all three polls, with a high ranking of No. 13 by Collegiate Baseball.
 Clemson won 21 ACC regular-season games, finishing second in the standings.
 The Tigers, who were 19-9 against top-25 ranked teams, started the season 15-13, but went 28-10 the rest of the way.
 They did all this while playing a difficult schedule, which included 42 of its 66 games against teams that played in the NCAA Tournament.
 Kris Harvey earned first-team All-America honors and tied for second in the nation with 25 home runs.
 Freshman Taylor Harbin earned second-team All-America accolades by Collegiate Baseball, as he hit an ACC-best 28 doubles, also second-most in the nation.